Update on the coronavirus situation

 Are you planning a funeral?

 To reduce the risk of spreading the coronavirus (COVID-19) and thus protect our clients and staff, we have increased hygiene measures in all our facilities.
-Also, for now, we are limiting access to our funeral parlours to immediate family, allowing you and those closest to you to gather in complete privacy and security.

 Looking for the best way to pay tribute to your loved one?
 The Home Rituals section on our website offers a variety of tools and ideas to get you through this difficult time, including how to set up a ritual yourself at home and share it via an online obituary.